SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Deploying_and_Configuring_the_PA_Framework.md

 1. Double-click the SRM package, and install the package in the same manner as a DataMiner upgrade.

+   > [!TIP]
+   > See also: [Upgrading a DataMiner Agent](xref:Upgrading_a_DataMiner_Agent)

    > [!NOTE]
    > DataMiner will restart during the installation of the package.

-   > [!TIP]
-   > See also: [Upgrading a DataMiner Agent](xref:Upgrading_a_DataMiner_Agent)

-## Installing the process automation framework
+## Installing the Process Automation framework

-To install the PA Framework:
+To install the PA framework:

-1. Ensure that a DataMiner version is installed that is compatible with the PA Framework, and the platform meets the hardware requirements.
+1. Ensure that a DataMiner version is installed that is compatible with the PA framework, and the platform meets the hardware requirements.

    - Make sure the DataMiner System uses an Elasticsearch database.